nbdn/next-redux-itinary/README.md

 ## Demo

-You can see the live demo of the timeline on [Heroku](https://next-redux-itinary.herokuapp.com/).
+You can see the live demo of the itinary app on [Heroku](https://next-redux-itinary.herokuapp.com/).

 You can customize the itinary by filling the form, or by adding Google place ids to the url with the following format: